Launch by LunchELIXR

 Analysis

-It reads the coded sheet, the seven crosstabs, the Intake Library, and the Cycle Adjustments Log, applies the quant rules and guardrails, and stops at the staging checkpoint for Jess, Elle, and Nichole.
+It reads the coded sheet, the Forsta crosstabs, the Intake_Library, and the Analysis_Research_Focus_Guide, applies the quant rules and guardrails, and stops at the staging checkpoint for Jess, Elle, and Nichole.

 Or, for finer control: